 In this chapter, you learned how several common components of a game engine come together.
 Starting with the ever-important game loop, you learned how it implements an input, update, and draw pattern in order to surpass human perception or trick our senses into believing that the system is continuous and running in real-time.
-This pattern is at the heart of any game engine and has everything needed in order to create basic games.
+This pattern is at the heart of any game engine.
 You learned how full keyboard support can be implemented with flexibility and reusability to provide the engine with a reliable input component.
 Furthermore, you saw how a resource manager can be implemented to load files asynchronously and how scenes can be abstracted to support scenes being loaded from a file, which can drastically reduce duplication in the code.
 Lastly, you learned how audio support supplies the client with an interface to load and play both ambient background audio as well as audio cues.